I’m a psychologist who is passionate about helping people heal and grow.

 Specialties

-• Asian-American culturally-related issues
+• Asian-American culture and related issues

 • Trauma (EMDR-trained)

-• Psychological assessment
+• Psychological and personality assessment

 Awards and Special Recognition